 Make sure if you are serious about reconnecting with old friends that you tell them the important stuff.
 Are you married?
 Do you have kids?
 Are you into Scientology?
 This is not a first date, but you are getting to know each other all over again in a way.
 [Read: 75 fun questions to ask a friend and feel like BFFs in no time]

-#10 Move forward.
 Once you have caught up on the latest and greatest of your lives apart, start making new memories together.
-Whether you are going to go for lunch once a week or take a girls’ weekends to Vegas, maintain that connection you have worked so hard for.
+Whether you are going to go for lunch once a week or take a girls’ weekend to Vegas, maintain that connection you have worked so hard for.

 [Read: All-around good questions to ask for deeper connections]

-This is the whole reason you learned how to reconnect with old friends.
+Learning how to reconnect with old friends is never a waste of time.
 It may seem awkward to make that first move, but really, what have you got to lose?
 Make the effort, go out and enjoy it.

 Liked what you just read?
 Follow us on Instagram Facebook Twitter Pinterest and we promise, we’ll be your lucky charm to a beautiful love life.